Moss' logic for ordered coalgebras: Proof system and completeness

 We denote the collection of all redistributions of the pair $(A,B)$ by $\rd(A,B)$. \end{defi}

-\begin{rem} The idea of ``redistributing the subformulas'' has appeared, for the case of sets, e.g.\ in~\cite{kkv12} and~\cite{bpv13} under the name of slim redistribution or separated slim redistribution, respectively.
-For reasons of simplicity we do not adopt the name slim redistribution, and speak about redistributions instead. \end{rem}
+\begin{rem} The notion of redistribution was introduced earlier in work on coalgebra automata~\cite{kupk:coal08}.
+The idea of ``redistributing the subformulas'' has appeared, for the case of sets, e.g.\ in~\cite{kkv12} and~\cite{bpv13} under the name of slim redistribution or separated slim redistribution, respectively.
+For reasons of simplicity we do not adopt the name slim redistribution, and speak simply about redistributions instead. \end{rem}

 We illustrate the notion of redistribution with the following example which arises semantically.
 It is a crucial example because it relates directly to soundness and a weak form of invertibility of the modal rule we prove later in Proposition~\ref{prop:sitherule}.